awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. Select **Apply** to preview the new dataset\.

 1. Select **Add** to add the new dataset to your data flow\.

+## Balance data<a name="data-wrangler-transform-balance-data"></a>

+You can balance the data for datasets with an underrepresented category\.
+Balancing a dataset can help you create better models for binary classification\.

+**Note**
+You can't balance datasets containing column vectors\.

+You can use the **Balance data** operation to balance your data using one of the following operators:
++ Random oversampling – Randomly duplicates samples in the minority category\.
+For example, if you're trying to detect fraud, you might only have cases of fraud in 10% of your data\.
+For an equal proportion of fraudulent and non\-fraudulent cases, randomly duplicates fraud cases within the dataset 8 times\.
++ Random undersampling – Roughly equivalent to random oversampling\.
+Randomly removes samples from the overrepresented category to get the proportion of samples that you desire\.
++ Synthetic Minority Oversampling Technique \(SMOTE\) – Uses samples from the underrepresented category to interpolate new synthetic minority samples\.
+For more information about SMOTE, see the following description\.

+You can use all transforms for datasets containing both numeric and non\-numeric features\.
+SMOTE interpolates values by using neighboring samples\.
+Data Wrangler uses the R\-squared distance to determine the neighborhood to interpolate the additional samples\.
+Data Wrangler only uses numeric features to calculate the distances between samples in the underrepresented group\.

+For two real samples in the underrepresented group, Data Wrangler interpolates the numeric features by using a weighted average\.
+It randomly assigns weights to those samples in the range of \[0, 1\]\.
+For numeric features, Data Wrangler interpolates samples using a weighted average of the samples\.
+For samples A and B, Data Wrangler could randomly assign a weight of 0\.7 to A and 0\.3 to B\.
+The interpolated sample has a value of 0\.7A \+ 0\.3B\.

+Data Wrangler interpolates non\-numeric features by copying from either of the interpolated real samples\.
+It copies the samples with a probability that it randomly assigns to each sample\.
+For samples A and B, it can assign probabilities 0\.8 to A and 0\.2 to B\.
+For the probabilities it assigned, it copies A 80% of the time\.

 ## Custom Transforms<a name="data-wrangler-transform-custom"></a>